armadaproject/armada/CONTRIBUTING.md

 * If you already have an account on CNCF Slack, join #armada on [https://cloud-native.slack.com](https://cloud-native.slack.com).
 * If you need an inviation to CNCF Slack, you can get one at [https://slack.cncf.io](https://slack.cncf.io).

+## Finding Issues to Work On
+If you're new to the project and looking for a place to start, we recommend checking out the issues tagged with "good first".
+These issues are specifically curated for newcomers to the project, providing an opportunity to get familiar with the codebase and make meaningful contributions.

+You can view the list of ["good first"](https://github.com/armadaproject/armada/labels/good%20first%20issue) issues.

 ## Security

 Armada developers appreciate and encourage coordinated disclosure of security vulnerabilities.
 If you believe you have a vulnerability to report, please contact the security team at [security@gr-oss.io](mailto:security@gr-oss.io) for triage.